Debitsuccess/debitsuccess-api/docs/Introduction/4-HTTP-Requests.md

 ## Sorting Collections
-The results of a collection query MAY be sorted based on property values.
+The results of a collection query are be sorted based on property values.
 The property is determined by the value of the _$orderBy_ query parameter.

 The value of the _$orderBy_ parameter contains a comma-separated list of expressions used to sort the items.
 A special case of such an expression is a property path terminating on a primitive property.

-The expression MAY include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.
-If "asc" or "desc" is not specified, the service MUST order by the specified property in ascending order.
+The expression include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.
+If "asc" or "desc" is not specified, the service is order by the specified property in ascending order.

-NULL values MUST sort as "less than" non-NULL values.
+NULL values are sort as "less than" non-NULL values.

-Items MUST be sorted by the result values of the first expression, and then items with the same value for the first expression are sorted by the result value of the second expression, and so on.
+Items will be sorted by the result values of the first expression, and then items with the same value for the first expression are sorted by the result value of the second expression, and so on.
 The sort order is the inherent order for the type of property.

-Sorting should be available on list responses. sorting can be very beneficial when combined with pagination.
+Sorting is available on list responses. sorting can be very beneficial when combined with pagination.

 ### Interpreting a sorting expression
-Sorting parameters MUST be consistent across pages, as both client and server-side paging is fully compatible with sorting.
+Sorting parameters is consistent across pages, as both client and server-side paging is fully compatible with sorting.

-If a service does not support sorting by a property named in a _$orderBy_ expression, the service MUST respond with an error message as defined in the Responding to Unsupported Requests section.
+If a service does not support sorting by a property named in a _$orderBy_ expression, the service responds with an error message.

 ### Examples